imoralescs/imoralescs.github.io/dom.md

 ### Non-standard Attributes, Dataset

-All attributes starting with “data-” are reserved for programmers’ use.
+All attributes starting with `data-` are reserved for programmers’ use.
 They are available in dataset property.

 ```html
 <div id="elem" data-about="Elephants"></div>